Food and Nutrients for an Anti-Aging Diet and Health

 For the best results, a nutritious diet should be accompanied by a healthy lifestyle.
 Regular exercise and mental activities such as learning new things and solving puzzles are important components of this lifestyle.
 Harmful habits such as smoking and excessive alcohol intake should be avoided.
-The combination of these strategies can help us maintain a healthy, fit body, an active and inquiring mind and a good memory throughout our lives.
-It's a great lifestyle for young people as well as middle aged and older people.
+The combination of these strategies can help us maintain a healthy, fit body, an active and inquiring mind, and a good memory throughout our lives.
+It's a great lifestyle for young people as well as middle aged and older ones.

 An Anti-Aging Diet and Longevity

-The goal of an anti-aging diet is to help a person stay fit, healthy and alert throughout their lives, but it may also help longevity.
+The goal of an anti-aging diet is to help a person stay fit, healthy, and alert throughout their lives, but it may also help longevity.
 The most famous example of this observation is probably the case of the Okinawan people in Japan.

 The older people from the island of Okinawa who have followed a traditional diet throughout their lives are famous for living a very long time.
-They are also known for staying healthy, lean and active as they age.
-Diseases that increase in prevalence in aging western people, such as heart disease, cancer, dementia and osteoporosis, are delayed and often avoided completely in elderly Okinawans.
+They are also known for staying healthy, lean, and active as they age.
+Diseases that increase in prevalence in aging western people, such as heart disease, cancer, dementia, and osteoporosis, are delayed and often avoided completely in elderly Okinawans.

-The traditional lifestyle of the Okinawan people involves exercise - including dancing, martial arts, walking, and gardening - as well as spiritual beliefs, which help to reduce stress.
+The traditional lifestyle of the Okinawan people involves exercise—including dancing, martial arts, walking, and gardening—as well as spiritual beliefs, which help to reduce stress.
 These factors may contribute to the people's longevity.